Glassy Mountain (Pickens County, South Carolina)

-This mountain is often confused with another Glassy Mountain located in Greenville County, SC, which is nearby.
-Glassy Mountain in Greenville County has a higher elevation of 2782 feet and is not a monadnock as it is connected to other mountains.
+This mountain is often confused with another Glassy Mountain located in Greenville County, South Carolina, which is nearby.
+Glassy Mountain in Greenville County has a higher elevation of 2,782 feet and is not a monadnock as it is connected to other mountains.
 It is also home to the Cliffs at Glassy Mountain golf course community.

+In 1990, owners Pat McCoy and Thomas Atkinson sold Glassy Mountain to the South Carolina Heritage Trust Program, which designated it Glass Mountain Heritage Preserve.